COVID spreading in rural India; record daily rises in infections, deaths | Health

 Prime Minister Narendra Modi has been widely criticized for not acting sooner to suppress the second wave, after religious festivals and political rallies drew tens of thousands of people in recent weeks and became "super spreader" events.
 The surge in infections has also coincided with a dramatic drop in vaccinations because of supply and delivery problems, despite India being a major vaccine producer.

+Several states have imposed various levels of social restrictions to try and stem infections, but the federal government has refused to impose a national lockdown.
+India's southern state of Kerala, which has 376,004 active cases, announced it will impose nine days of curbs on movement from Saturday.

-LIFE AND DEATH DECISIONS In the capital Delhi, fewer than 20 of more than 5,000 COVID-19 ICU beds are free at any one time.
+LIFE AND DEATH DECISIONS In the capital Delhi, fewer than 20 of more than 5,000 COVID-19 intensive care beds are free at any one time.

 "Who to be saved, who not to be saved should be decided by God," Aggarwal told Reuters during a grim overnight shift.
 "We are not made for that – we are just humans.
 But at this point in time, we are being made to do this."